 If, after admission to an SAU master’s degree program of study, a student wishes to take a course at another institution to count toward program requirements at SAU, the student must secure, in advance of enrollment, advisor approval and submit an off-campus approval form to the School of Graduate Studies.
 Additionally, students who wish to take a course off-campus during the semester of graduation must submit a request to take off-campus courses during the semester of graduation form.
 Both forms can be found on our website web.saumag.edu/graduate.

-Concurrent Graduate Enrollment for SAU Undergraduates
+Concurrent Graduate Enrollment

-An undergraduate senior in the Colleges of Education, Liberal and Performing Arts, or Science and Engineering at Southern Arkansas University may request permission to enroll in a maximum of six hours of graduate coursework fall and spring semesters of the senior year.
+An undergraduate senior in the Colleges of Education and Human Performance, Liberal and Performing Arts, or Science and Engineering at SAU may request permission to enroll in a maximum of six hours of graduate coursework fall and spring semesters of the senior year.
 The student’s total course load (undergraduate and graduate) that semester may not exceed 18 hours.
 A student fulfilling the student teaching requirement is not permitted to take any additional coursework beyond the Student Teaching Block.
 The student must have a 3.0 cumulative grade point average and the written approval of the undergraduate advisor and the dean of the School of Graduate Studies.
-The permission form may be secured from the School of Graduate Studies.
-The approved form must be filed with the registrar prior to registration.
+The permission form must be submitted by the advisor and approved by the dean prior to registration by the Registrar’s Office.
 The graduate courses may not be used to satisfy baccalaureate degree requirements, unless approved by the department chair, college dean, and the vice president for academic affairs.

 Concurrent enrollment occurs when a student is enrolled as an undergraduate at one institution and at SAU as a graduate student.
 The Concurrent Enrollment Program is an opportunity for current undergraduates to get a head start on graduate school.